owncloud/android-update-testing/README.md

 # Update Testing

-Given two different versions of the app, it verifies that migration from the older one to the newer one does not break or crash.
+This project verifies that upgrading from an older version of the app to a newer one does not cause crashes or break functionality.

-Test in the current repository is intended to be enclosed in a CI workflow that builds the older and newer versions for every PR.
+The tests in this repository are designed to run within a CI workflow that builds both the older and newer versions for every pull request.

 ## Setup